Danny-Devs/gitlify/docs/technical_architecture.md

 # Technical Architecture

 This document outlines the architecture for the Gitlify platform, focusing on the core components needed to deliver PRD generation and community curation functionality.
+It also covers key implementation considerations.

+_Note: This document provides the planned architecture.
+Specific implementation details may evolve during development._

 ## Guiding Principles